madetech/handbook/company/first_day.md

 # First Day

-It's your first day at Made Tech.
+If it's your first day at Made Tech.
 Welcome to the team!
 There are a few things that we'll need to get you on-boarded:

 * [] Signed Contract
 * [] Office Keys